-Chronic obstructive pulmonary disease (COPD) is often associated with sleep apnoea.
-Indeed, studies have shown that the prevalence of Obstructive Sleep Apnoea (OSA) in people with COPD is higher than the general population.1
+Chronic obstructive pulmonary disease (COPD) is often associated with sleep apnea.
+Indeed, studies have shown that the prevalence of Obstructive Sleep Apnea (OSA) in people with COPD is higher than the general population.1

 COPD refers to a progressive deterioration of the respiratory system by blocked airways and decreased airflow.
 This can apply to a number of lung disorders such as emphysema, chronic bronchitis, and in some cases, chronic asthma.

 If you have chronic obstructive pulmonary disease, you may exhibit symptoms that profoundly impact your sleep, such as:

 - Chest pain